Phiar raises $3 million for AR navigation to eliminate wrong turns

 The app will launch in mobile app stores in mid-2019.
 It will run edge devices, using the real-time computational processing on commodity smartphones.
 Phiar said its users will have fast, live, visual navigation with traffic and other contextual data that is automatically analyzed through the platform’s computer vision technology.

-“AI-driven immersive and spatial technologies are becoming mainstream,” said Marco DeMiroz, general partner of the Venture Reality Fund, in a statement.
+“AI-driven immersive and spatial technologies are becoming mainstream,” said Marco DeMiroz, general partner at the Venture Reality Fund, in a statement.
 “Phiar’s breakthrough deep learning technology and AR navigation app provides not just value to users, but also sets an example of the kind of incredible potential at the nexus of AI and AR.”

-After downloading the Phiar app, personal and ride share drivers will be able to place their phone anywhere with a dash or windshield mount.
+After downloading the Phiar app, personal and ride share drivers will be able to place their phone anywhere via a dash or windshield mount.

 Phiar aims to become the de facto general-purpose AI-driven navigation solution for all AR platforms.
-The team predicts that AR glasses will soon be as prevalent as smartphones and is preparing to support users whether they’re walking, driving, indoors, or outside.
+The team predicts that AR glasses will soon be as prevalent as smartphones, and the company is preparing to support users whether they’re walking, driving, indoors, or outside.

 In addition, the company’s efficient computer vision technology could eventually help autonomous systems such as self-driving cars reduce their reliance on expensive hardware sensors and processors.

 “Phiar has vast growth potential because the platform they’re building is robust enough to support self-driving cars but lightweight enough to run on a smartphone,” said Scott Beechuk, partner at Norwest Venture Partners, in a statement.
-“The experience is going to change the way people perceive, navigate and enjoy the world.”
+“The experience is going to change the way people perceive, navigate, and enjoy the world.”